 I know it’s boring, but here are some quick safety tips too.

 - Take your phone, you’ll need it in case you get lost.
 Just take it everywhere you go in a case and a bumbag so it doesn’t get wet or stolen.
 If there’s a stall renting out portable chargers for the weekend, get one, but make sure it’s free to go and charge the charger.

 - Don’t put a lock on your tent, it looks like you’ve got stuff worth nicking in it (which you won’t).

 - Take a disposable camera, it saves you risking getting your phone out, and also saves the battery.

 - Take as little cash as you can, there’s probably going to be a cash machine on site if you need more.

 - WEAR A BUMBAG!
-It means you can take everything out with you, leaving nothing in your tent in the unlikely event that it gets robbed, it’s all right in front of you, nobody is going to try and steal anything, and it won’t fall out, like it would in your pockets.
+It means you can take everything out with you, leaving nothing in your tent in the unlikely event that it gets robbed.
+Everything you own is right in front of you, and it won’t fall out, like it would in your pockets.